USATC S100 Class

 The United States Army Transportation Corps (USATC) S100 Class is a "Switcher" type steam locomotive that was designed for switching (shunting) duties in Europe and North Africa during World War II.
-After the war, they were used on railways in Austria, China, Egypt, France, Great Britain, Greece, Iran, Iraq, Israel, Italy, the Netherlands, Palestine, the United States, and Yugoslavia.
+After the war, they were used on railways in Austria, China, Egypt, France, Great Britain, Greece, Iran, Iraq, Israel, Italy, Jamaica, the Netherlands, Palestine, Mexico, the United States, and Yugoslavia.

 Wartime development and use

 The S100 is a side tank designed by Col. Howard G. Hill.
 In 1942, the USATC ordered 382 S100s from Davenport Locomotive Works of Iowa, H. K. Porter, Inc, of Pittsburgh and Vulcan Iron Works of Wilkes-Barre.
 They were shipped to the British War Department in 1943.
 They were stored in Britain until 1944.
 After D-Day, most went overseas but some remained in store.